jasoncsinn/jasoncsinn.github.io/library.md

 ## Tags
-Sorry, you will have to use CTRL+F for now.. haven't bothered to set up filtering yet.
+Sorry, you will have to use CTRL+F for now.. haven't bothered to set up something proper yet.
 - Wiki
 - Documentation
 - Article